BregornOriginal/recipe-app/README.md

 There is documentation with the differents Endpoints of the API, where the Developer can check the routes and parameters that he need
 to:

-/api-docs/index.html

-- GET a post
-- GET a comment
-- POST a comment

 ## Live Version

 [Avaible Soon]()